ASCENSION ANGLICAN CHURCH

 Procession of the Palms

-Coming on campus?
-See you in the courtyard with palms to begin the procession into the sanctuary.
+Coming in person?
+Get directions here.
+Then we'll see you outside with palms to begin the procession into the sanctuary.

-Head over to our Facebook page for the Liturgy by 10am.
-If you need it, here's a copy of the service booklet..
+Head over to our Facebook page for the Liturgy by 9am.
+If you need it, here's a copy of the service booklet.

 Leave a Reply.